 The Program

-Our program will run from approximately the last week of May through the last week of July (dates tentative, pending UF Housing arrangements).
+Our program will run from approximately the last week of May through the first week of August (dates tentative, pending UF Housing arrangements).
 Students will work on a diverse range of projects in Astrophysics, with a particular slant toward computationally and data-intensive projects.
 Areas of research include, but are not limited to:

 Our program includes a stipend of $6000 for a 10 week Summer, as well as housing on the UF campus.
 Students will reside in UF dorms, and will be invited to participate in both professional development activities (i.e. orientation/onboarding; GRE prep course work; scientific presentation development), as well as social activities.